nixworks/public/news/2007/02/15/index.md

 ## [2007-02-15](/news/2007/02/15/index.md)

 ### [ Democratic Party officials in the U.S. Congress have warned President Bush that he does not have the authority to go to war with Iran. ](/news/2007/02/15/democratic-party-officials-in-the-u-s-congress-have-warned-president-bush-that-he-does-not-have-the-authority-to-go-to-war-with-iran.md)
-_Context: Democratic, George W. Bush, Iran, President, United States Congress, air strike_
+_Context: Congress, Democratic, George W. Bush, Iran, President, air strike_

 ### [ Abu Ayyub al-Masri, the leader of al-Qaeda in Iraq, has been wounded in fighting in Baghdad according to Arab TV stations. ](/news/2007/02/15/abu-ayyub-al-masri-the-leader-of-al-qaeda-in-iraq-has-been-wounded-in-fighting-in-baghdad-according-to-arab-tv-stations.md)
 _Context: Abu Ayyub al-Masri, Baghdad, al-Qaeda in Iraq_